• Access

 Create Greeting Cards with Different Shapes

-Step 1: Add two stars of the same size by clicking on the shapes option and selecting the Star.
+Step 1: Add two stars of the same size by clicking on the shapes option and selecting the star.

 Top Panel Flip Cricut Design Space

-Step 2: Select the star that is on the top and then click on Flip – located on the top panel area – and select the option flip vertical.
+Step 2: Select the star on the top, click on Flip – located on the top panel area – and select the “Flip vertical.”

 Experiment with other Shapes + Patterns